 Project HARP is the umbrella name for a series of programmatic research projects focused on typical ageing.
-HARP is directed by Romola Bucks, Michael Weinborn and Brandon Gavett.
+HARP is directed by Michael Weinborn and Romola Bucks.
 Projects have included evaluating predictors of independent functioning in healthy ageing individuals, and exploring the cognitive and neurological burden of sleep disturbance.
 All projects involve assessment of cognitive and emotional functioning, as well as functional outcomes.

-To learn more about becoming a volunteer for this research project, read the information sheet:
+To learn more about becoming a volunteer for this research project, please contact Michael Weinborn.

 - Parent and Child Laboratory

-Only about a third of families initially engage in interventions, and of these, about half drop out.
+Only about a third of families who could benefit from these support programs initially engage in them, and of these, about half drop out.
 There is a range of reasons why parents do – and do not – seek and engage in help for their child, and knowing these will enable us to better plan accessible interventions in the future.

-In the Parent and Child Lab, we are interested in researching questions that relate to these aspects of child development, parenting and interventions, such as:
+In the Parent and Child Lab, we are interested in researching questions that relate to these aspects of child development, parenting, and support interventions, such as:

-- Stigma that parents and children with mental health problems face, and how they cope with this stigma.
+Stigma that parents and children with mental health problems and neurodevelopmental conditions face, and how they cope with this stigma.

 - Sensory Neuroscience Attention and Perception (SNAP) Laboratory

 Research interests within the SNAP Lab involves three distinct arms – visual perception, clinical research and sensory neuroscience.
 Current projects in each of these areas are described below.

 Enquiries about any SNAP Lab projects below should be directed to head of SNAP lab Dr Jason Bell.